 Some parents find that it saves time to bathe multiple children at once.

 Other parents find that kids are more relaxed when bath time is part of a peaceful wind-down routine.
 Try adding lavender scented oil to the tub and turn on soft music instead of splashing and playing.

 Set aside at least ten minutes at bedtime to read.
 Snuggle into a comfy chair and let your child choose the book.

 Allow your voice to maintain a gentle volume and take time to talk about the story, find things on the pages, and ask your kids what they think will happen next.

 Not only are you helping build reading comprehension skills, but this quiet time helps their minds to slow and settle.
 (Remember not to turn on those big, bold, lights again!)

 Use a Timer

-Letting children set the timer can be a great tool to allow them to take responsibility for bed time.
-The timer can let your child know how much time is left for reading or bath time before they need to get themselves into their bed.
+Letting children set the timer can be a great way to give your toddler some autonomy.
+The timer can let your child know how much time is left for reading or bath time.

-Remember that teaching your child to calm himself down is a process.
+Remember that teaching your child to be calm is a process.
 They will need guidance and reassurance as well as consistency for this process to work.

-To calm a toddler, have patience while you introduce these relaxation strategies.
-Once it becomes second nature, your toddler will begin calm himself for bedtime.
+Have patience while you introduce these relaxation strategies.
+Once it becomes second nature, your toddler will begin to calm down because it is a habit.